NoeLecointe/GL02/README.txt

 Description : Le logiciel a pour but de faciliter la gestion des locaux de l'université centrale de la république de Sealand ainsi que l'organisation de ses usagers qui sont les enseignants et les étudiants.

+## Requirements

+To ensure that the program is running on your computer, it is preferable to have installed [node.js](https://nodejs.org/fr/download/).
+Having used Vegalite packages to implement this project, they can be reinstalled if they do not work.
+To use the parser, it is necessary to install its dependancies with the command ```npm install```.

 ### Utilisation :

 $ node caporal.js <command> <argument>